laravel/docs/http-client.md

 <a name="middleware"></a>
 ### Middleware

-The request and response can be altered using a Guzzle Middleware - [Guzzle middleware](https://docs.guzzlephp.org/en/stable/handlers-and-middleware.html)
+The request and response can be altered using [Guzzle Middleware](https://docs.guzzlephp.org/en/stable/handlers-and-middleware.html)

 You can alter the request simply by using the Middleware::mapRequest method